50North4West/MSFS-G36-Improvement-Mod/README.md

 * Increased overall stability: less 'twitchy' feeling

 **Engine & Fuel system**
 * Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
+After more than 30hrs of testing and tweaking, the engine performance figures match the POH as close as we can get them and have been verified by real Bonanza pilots.
+TAS is within 0.22kts on average across the altitude spectrum and fuel flow within 1g/h.
-* Simulation of Spark Plugs
+* Simulation of Spark Plugs / Spark Plug Fouling - if you don't lean correctly both on the ground or in the air your plugs will encounter spark fouling, loosing RPM and engine power.
+Each spark is modelled independently and has its own likelihood to foul; this stays across flights, the spark most likely to foul will foul first followed by the next etc.
 * Simulation of the electric fuel pump
 * More advanced simulation of engine start-up:
   - Cold starts: correct use of the fuel pump, throttle and mixture required depending on engine and ambient temperature